nosyarlin/HMM-pos-tagging/README.md

 python evalAll.py p[2/3/4/5]
 ```

 The argument after evalAll.py specifies which part to run evalResult.py for.
+The results would be saved in the main directory as p[2/3/4/5]\_results

 ## Authors
 SUTD ISTD Class of 2019

 [Rayson Lim 1002026](https://github.com/nosyarlin)

 [Kimberlyn Loh 1002221](https://github.com/kimb3rlyn)

 [Angelia Lau 1002417](https://github.com/angelialau)